-For more information about upcoming activities, to organize reunion events or to reconnect with your alma mater, or make a contributon, contact Amanda Talty, associate vice president of institutional advancement, at 718.429.6600, ext.
-120 or email amanda.talty@ vaughn.edu.
+For more information about upcoming activities, to organize reunion events or to reconnect with your alma mater, or make a contributon, contact Neil Gouveia, director of alumni affairs, at 718.429.6600, ext.
+112 or email neil.gouveia@vaughn.edu.